angular-locale/angular-dynamic-locale/README.md

 > Enables dynamic multi-locale support for currency, date, and pluralization*.

 - AngularJS documentation is at http://angularjs.org/.
-- Angular Currency Code documentiation is at https://github.com/angular-locale/angular-currency-code.
+- Angular Currency Code documentation is at https://github.com/angular-locale/angular-currency-code.

 ## Getting Started